Quillhash/QuillAudit_Reports/README.md

 - Long-Term Affiliation Models
 - Free Consultation to Enhance Architecture and Optimize Gas Usage, with Free Re-evaluation Post Initial Bug Fixes
 - Best-In-Class Pricing without any compromise on Quality
-- A Proven Track Record: None of Our Audited Contracts Have Been Hacked
 - Post-Audit Support: We Offer Assistance for Any Queries or Concerns Arising After the Audit, Along with Exposure Through Social Channels, Free AMAs, and Connection with Developers and Security Experts Through Our Academy Initiative
 - Post-Audit Insurance Coverage: We Provide Insurance for Your Protocol, Ensuring Investor Confidence